 In accordance with the principle of the prevalence of the PCT, applicants should refer to the PCT International Search and Preliminary Examination Guidelines ("GL/ISPE", "ISPE Guidelines") for information on search and examination practice and procedure before the EPO as ISA, SISA and IPEA.
 In addition, they may also refer to the PCT-EPO Guidelines.
 In these procedures the Guidelines for Examination in the European Patent Office (GL/EPO) apply only to the extent that they can be applied in conformity with the supplementary role of the EPC in the international phase (see point 16).

 In a number of cases the ISPE Guidelines leave a choice between alternative options, from which each ISA/IPEA may select the most appropriate.
 The options are set out in appendices to the chapters of the ISPE Guidelines.
-The EPO will choose the option most in line with its own practice.
-A list of policy options chosen by the EPO is provided in Annex IV (see point 219220).
+The EPO will choose the option most in line with its own practice under the EPC.
+A list of policy options chosen by the EPO is provided in Annex IV (see point 221).

 Moreover, in an agreement between the EPO and the International Bureau of WIPO ("Agreement EPO-WIPO") concerning the functioning of the EPO as International Authority (ISA, SISA and IPEA) all particulars of the work of the EPO in that capacity are set out.
-The agreement of October 2007, currently in force, was last revised with effect from 1 January 2015.
+The latest agreement of October 2017 entered into force on 1 January 2018.